This is what happens when ICE asks Google for your user information

 In Google’s case, the company typically lets users know which agency is seeking their information.

-In one email The Times reviewed, Google notified the recipient that the company received a request from the Department of Homeland Security to turn over information related to their Google account.
-(The recipient shared the email on the condition of anonymity due to concern about immigration enforcement).
+In one email the Los Angeles Times reviewed, Google notified the recipient that the company received a request from the Department of Homeland Security to turn over information related to their Google account.
+(The recipient shared the email on the condition of anonymity due to concern about immigration enforcement.)
 That account may be attached to Gmail, YouTube, Google Photos, Google Pay, Google Calendar and other services and apps.

 The email, sent from Google’s Legal Investigations Support team, notified the recipient that Google may hand over personal information to DHS unless it receives within seven days a copy of a court-stamped motion to quash the request.